javalaozhao/prompt-optimizer/docs/user/deployment/vercel_en.md

 ### About Vercel Proxy Functionality

-PromptMaster Pro supports using Edge Runtime proxy to solve cross-origin issues when deployed on Vercel.
+Prompt Generator supports using Edge Runtime proxy to solve cross-origin issues when deployed on Vercel.

 1. **Confirm proxy functionality is available**
    - If using one-click deployment: proxy functionality should be directly available